Automatic tracking

 Open the OrganoidTracker GUI and load your images (File -> Load images...).
 For the best results, the input data should somewhat resemble the training data.
 This can often be achieved with a little pre-processing (See here for tips).

 After running the script, you have a folder called Automatic positions that contains a .aut file with a name like the input image you are analyzing.
-You can load this .aut file (File->Load tracking data...) alongside the microscopy image to assess the quality of the predictions.
+You can load this .aut file (File->Load tracking data... or simply drag in the file) alongside the microscopy image to assess the quality of the predictions.

 If you want to debug this step, open the organoid_tracker.ini file and give the predictions_output_folder setting a value, for example test.
 If you run the script again, it will create a folder with that name (test in this example) and place images there indicating how likely it is to find a cell there.